mohamedsamara/chatty-app/README.md

 # What is Chatty App?

-Chatty is a chat application that let users message from macOS and web.
+Chatty is a chat application that lets users message from macOS and the web.

 ## Features